-Amy Siegel Oran is a Partner in the firm’s West Palm Beach office, representing clients across the Sunshine State and concentrating her practice exclusively on Workers’ Compensation defense.
+Amy Siegel is a Partner and Business Unit Leader focusing her practice exclusively on workers’ compensation defense.
 She focuses her practice on the defense of workers’ compensation claims on behalf of employers, insurance carriers, self-insured corporations, third-party administrators, and claims servicing agencies.
 Her background includes extensive experience with all aspects of Litigation and Appellate Law.

 Throughout her career, Amy has cultivated an array of skills and knowledge that have contributed to the effective representation of clients in several industries including the retail, healthcare, hospitality, and the public goods and government services industries.
 Amy frequently represents health care facilities, including hospitals, clinics, and nursing homes, as well as a broad range of service industry employers.
 She also has extensive public sector experience, actively representing municipalities and other government entities in defense of their workers’ compensation claims, including Heart/Lung Bill claims.
 Amy has successfully defended many claims against local government agencies, retailers, restaurants, bars, hotels, and similar establishments.